gchq/sleeper/docs/12-design.md

 quicker than reading all the data in sorted order and stopping once half the data has been read.

 The partition splitting stack has two parts.
 The first consists of a Cloudwatch rule that periodically executes a lambda that runs `sleeper.splitter.lambda.FindPartitionsToSplitLambda`.
-For each table, this queries the state store to find the leaf partitions and the active files.
+For each online table, this queries the state store to find the leaf partitions and the active files.
 For each leaf partition it then calculates the number of records and if that is greater than a threshold it sends a message to an SQS queue saying that this partition should be split.
 The second part of the stack is the lambda that is triggered when a message arrives on the SQS queue.
 This lambda executes `sleeper.splitter.lambda.SplitPartitionLambda`.
 This splits the partition using the process described in the previous paragraph.

 Note that this partition splitting process happens independently of other parts of Sleeper.
 For example, the ingest process needs to write data to leaf partitions.
 But if one of those partitions is split during this ingest process,